ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination-04.md

 | Element | Description |
 nextCursor | A cursor value string that MAY be used in a subsequent request to obtain the next page of results.
 Service providers supporting cursor-based pagination MUST include nextCursor in all paged query responses except when returning the last page. nextCursor is omitted from a response only to indicate that there are no more result pages. |
 previousCursor | A cursor value string that MAY be used in a subsequent request to obtain the previous page of results.
-Use of previousCursor is OPTIONAL.
+Returning previousCursor is OPTIONAL.
 {: title="Response Attributes"}

    Cursor values are opaque; clients MUST not make assumptions about their structure.
 When the client wants to retrieve